 Interim Disciplinary Action

 The dean of student services or designee may take immediate disciplinary action, including suspension pending a hearing, against a student for policy violations if the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the educational environment.

 - On request of a student appealing a penalty other than suspension or expulsion.
 The request must be filed in writing, on a form provided by the College District, within ten College District business days of the date of the administration's written notice.

-The disciplinary appeals committee shall be comprised of at least three College District employees and a minimum of one current College District student.
+The disciplinary appeals committee shall be composed of at least three College District employees and a minimum of one current College District student.
 The members of the disciplinary appeals committee and the committee chairperson shall be designated according to procedures developed by the College President.
 All members of the disciplinary appeals committee shall be eligible to vote during the hearing.